Satellites and sensors to halt crumbling of Italy's Pompeii

-The state-controlled group will help train staff and donate its technology for free for three years in an investment worth up to 2 million euros, after which the equipment will be left to the restoration project.
+The state-controlled group will help train staff and donate its technology for free for three years in an investment worth up to 2 million euros ($2.75 million), after which the equipment will be left to the restoration project.

 Regular collapses of walls and houses in the treasured Roman town that was covered by ash in a volcanic eruption in 79 AD have caused an international outcry and increased pressure for an end to delays dogging a 105-million-euro restoration project part-funded by the European Union and launched last year.